EVA Rebound Resilience: Compression Rebound Ratio and ASTM Standards

 How Density and VA Content Affect EVA Rebound

-EVA foam rebound is driven by two production variables that you can spec on the order:
+EVA foam rebound is driven by two production variables that you can specify on the order:

 1. Density (kg/mÂł)